pawelgrzybek/pawelgrzybek.com/content/about.md

 title: About
 ---

-I'm Pawel Grzybek, a Software Engineer from Poland.
-I build Web stuff and write about it.
-A keen cyclist and a funky/jazz records collector.
-Welcome to my website!
+Hi, I'm Paweł, a software developer from Poland, now living in Northampton/UK.
+I do stuff on the web, write about it, and listen to funky/jazz records after hours.

 ![Pawel Grzybek](/photos/about.jpg)